 Costs and payment structure

-The cost of the trip is £2,495 per person based on a group booking of 4 or more.
-There is a £250 trip deposit per person (non-refundable) to book your place and the remaining balance can be paid in small instalments per person, the following is an example of payment plan.
+The cost of the trip is £2,795 per person based on a group booking of 4 or more.
+There is a £250 trip deposit per person (non-refundable) to book your place and the remaining balance can be paid in small instalments per person.

 How to reserve your place on the trip